Richmond Mayor Levar Stoney is engaged

 Earlier this month, on The Cheats Movement podcast, Stoney joked that he was "no longer Richmond's most eligible bachelor."
 He said that he had been in a relationship with "hopefully his future wife" for a year.

-According to her Linkedin page, Washington is a native Richmonder, a former scientist, a diversity professional and currently employed at Altria.
-She graduated with a science degree from Randolph-Macon College and received her MBA from the University of Richmond, Robins School of Business.
+According to her Linkedin page, Washington, 33, is a native Richmonder, a former scientist, a diversity professional and currently employed at Altria.
+She graduated with a chemistry degree from Randolph-Macon College and received her MBA from the University of Richmond, Robins School of Business.

 Stoney was previously married to lawyer Kristina Perry Stoney for four years.
 They divorced in 2016.